Ask your kids to give you ideas on easy summer and holiday recipes. Kids come up with easy menu ideas.

 Grocery shopping with kids can be fun when you ask them to choose foods for the menu.
-My four-year-old grandson spent a few days over the July 4th holiday with my husband and me.
-I took him grocery shopping, and he helped me pick out fruit, vegetables, and snacks for the holiday weekend.
+My little grandson spent a few days over a July 4th holiday with my husband and me.
+He loved going grocery shopping with me and picking out the fruit, vegetables, and snacks for the holiday weekend.

 My grandkids get excited when I let them choose their own fruits and veggies.
 They like being allowed to participate in planning the menu.
-Additionally, planning and preparing easy recipes with their help just makes their day.
+Including them to plan and prepare holiday (or any day) recipes makes their day more special.

+The July 4th grocery shopping inspired our grandson.
 Little Handsome made “blueberry muffin dessert” and a bowl of “chicken soup” (playdough food) when we arrived at my house.
-This gave me an idea.
-I had leftovers from a beef roast, and I could make soup out of it.
+This gave me the idea to make soup with beef roast leftovers.